AdamLotfalla/Notelet/README.md

 # Notelet - the nonlinear-notetaking app

-Notelet is a notetaking app built upon stickynotes. it is my first experience in windows app development using wxWidgets.
+Notelet is a notetaking app built upon stickynotes. it is my first experience in windows app development using wxWidgets in C++.

 The app currently offers only stickynotes with all of their functionalities but I aim to add other features like to-do lists and images